dashingsoft/pyarmor/docs/man.rst

     pyarmor obfuscate --src "." --recursive mysite/wsgi.py

-Option ``--plugin`` is used to extend license type of obfuscated scripts, it will inject the content of plugin into the obfuscated scripts.
-The corresponding filename of plugin is `NAME.py`. `Name` may be absolute path if it's not in the current path, or specify plugin path by environment variable `PYARMOR_PLUGIN`.
+Option ``--plugin`` is used to extend license type of obfuscated scripts, it will inject the content of plugin script into the obfuscated scripts.
+The corresponding filename of plugin is `NAME.py`.
 More information about plugin, refer to :ref:`How to Deal with Plugins`, and here is a real example to show usage of plugin :ref:`Using Plugin to Extend License Type`

 Option ``--platform`` is used to specify the target platform of obfuscated scripts if target platform is different from build platform.
 Use this option